Matt Olson Preview, Player Props: Braves vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.20 team ERA ranks 16th across all league pitching staffs.
+- The Dodgers have the 17th-ranked team ERA across all MLB pitching staffs (4.21).

-- Dodgers pitchers combine to give up 157 total home runs at a clip of 1.2 per game (to rank 14th in baseball).
+- Dodgers pitchers combine to allow 160 total home runs at a rate of 1.2 per game (to rank 14th in the league).

-- In his last appearance on Saturday, the lefty went six innings against the Boston Red Sox, giving up six earned runs while surrendering eight hits.
+- In his most recent time out on Tuesday, the righty tossed six innings against the Arizona Diamondbacks, allowing four earned runs while surrendering seven hits.

-- The 27-year-old has amassed a 4.41 ERA and 9.1 strikeouts per nine innings across 20 games this season, while allowing a batting average of .244 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.